arkanttus/arkanttus/README.md

 # Hi, i'm Italo Oliveira...

 I'm passionate by technologies, games, movies and artificial intelligence.
-I'm Web Developer from Brazil, have experience in freelancer, and currently working at Stone as Backend Developer.
+I'm Web Developer from Brazil, have experience in freelancer, and currently working at <a href="https://www.stone.com.br/">Stone</a> as Backend Developer.

 ## My main repositories: